Protocol

 error

 A JSON dictionary with information about any error that occurred while processing the request.
 If the value is not present or is the JSON null value, no error occurred.
-If it is present, it will have these values:
+If it is present, it will have these fields:

 type